Back-To-School Nutrition Tips for Kids

 For me, fall is bittersweet.
 I love getting into new routines with work, back-to-school and kids activities, along with enjoying the beautiful colours, but I truly love being with my kids during the summer and soaking up their laughter, smiles and curiosity.

 Teaching my kids about nutrition, and how their bodies can respond positively or negatively depending on what they consume, is so important to me.
 I love their vitality I get to enjoy when their bodies are well supported nutritionally with food.

 Whole food provides our bodies with the fuel they need to nourish, grow, develop, think and repair.
 It is true healing power.

 As we prepare to get our kids ready for school by ensuring they have new school clothes, supplies and haircuts, in the rush we may neglect the most vital part of going back to school – nutrition.

 The following are 5 back-to-school nutrition tips that helped my kids improve their health, reduce the fall colds and flus as well as giving them sustained energy throughout the day.
 I hope that your kids can feel the benefits as well.

 5 Back To School Nutrition Tips for Kids

 1. Ensure your kids drink plenty of water

-80% of our immune system is located in our gut; the balance of good bacteria versus bad bacteria is tipped so quickly with sugar and processed foods.
-Adding in probiotics to your child’s daily routine through fermented foods, kefir, or a probiotic supplement can have positive effects on mood, sleep and a healthy functioning immune system.
+80% of our immune system is located in our gut; the balance of good bacteria versus bad bacteria is tipped so quickly with excess sugar and highly processed foods.
+Adding in probiotics to your child’s daily routine through fermented foods or a probiotic supplement can have positive effects on mood, sleep and a healthy functioning immune system.

-3. Nourish your child’s brain with fish oils, or fresh fish
+3. Nourish your child’s brain with fresh fish or fish oils

 4. Boost your kids’ fibre consumption